 We looked at one set of care plans for a person who used the service and found that this contained the required information to meet the person's needs.
 We saw that these plans followed a pattern which is standardised across all the services provided by the David Lewis Centre and is called the "common care file".
-This was a paper based record and care planning system with records held in ring binder folders and neatly stored in a locked cupboard in a room upstairs.
-Because the cupboard was locked people could be reassured that their personal information was kept confidential.
+This was a paper based record and care planning system with records held in ring binder folders and neatly stored in a room upstairs.
+Because the room was locked people could be reassured that their personal information was kept confidential.

 We found that the file contained detailed daily logs so that staff could easily find what had been happening with people's care.
 This helped to provide continuity between different staff.
-There was a one page profile which is a means of helping a person to identify for staff key areas such as how they communicate, what they like to eat and drink, how they show if they are happy or sad, and as aspirations for the future.
+There was a one page profile which is a means of providing staff with key areas of a person such as how they communicate, what they like to eat and drink, how they show if they are happy or sad, and their aspirations for the future.
 The file contained medical and other information which would be required to support the management of conditions such as epilepsy.
 We saw that the home included a transition log within its care files which was used to record information whenever a person was joining the service or making a transition between different parts of the David Lewis Centre or out to another service.
 Another section included risk assessments which had been reviewed.
+We saw that staff had signed these documents to confirm they had read them and that where possible the person who used the service had signed them too

 We saw that senior staff maintained the records and updated the care plans on a monthly basis, with all other care staff using the daily report records within the notes to document a contemporaneous record of care.
-This was completed in the morning afternoon and also at night but additionally whenever something notable needed to be recorded.
-We were told that this home was about to start using a new online system of care recording which we had seen at another location and which appeared to offer opportunities for care information to be updated in real time and the information to become more readily available to care staff.
+This was completed in the morning, afternoon and also at night but additionally whenever something notable needed to be recorded.

 We found the care files to be stored correctly, neatly and tidily with contents sections clearly indexed and methodically arranged.
 The records included a "one page profile" of the person which illustrated a number of key elements such as likes and dislikes, hobbies and "things you need to know about me" plus communication strategies, danger awareness and "things important to me" elements.
 On this basis the care files would help staff to understand and respond to a person's individual needs.
-The use of pictorial records helped people who have communication difficulties to take part in and be involved in their own care plans.
+The use of pictorial records helped people who had communication difficulties to take part in and be involved in their own care plans.